When Is One Ready to Get Married?

 7. True.
 It is a frustrating and never-ending process!

 8. Partly true.
-A relationship is much easier if we have similar values, background, tastes in music and food, and enjoy similar activities.
+A relationship is much easier if we have similar values, background, tastes in culture and food, and enjoy similar activities.
+Music is especially important: if you hate the music your partner loves and vice versa, this will make for a great deal of unpleasantness.
 Sure, we have to make compromises and accommodate the other person, but it helps greatly if there is a lot of common ground.
 Nor is it true that this common ground need shrink over the years.
 On the contrary.
 The zones of overlap - the areas that give both partners stimulation and enjoyment - can be explored and deepened together.
 By sharing positive activities we enrich the relationship, as well as helping each other grow.
 While SOL is correct that we cannot share all our interests and pastimes with our partner, there are many areas we can explore together.
 Especially fruitful are enlarging activities, such as travel, courses, dancing, reading and music.

 Every couple has the choice between an active or passive approach to their relationship.
 The modern syndrome of busyness, caused by the competing demands of work, children, domesticity, outside interests and the weekly routine, makes many couples adopt a passive approach.
 They allow the relationship to just coast along.
 Yet no relationship can remain frozen in time.
 It will flourish or else it will atrophy.
 The divorce statistics should act as a warning.
 All depends on how high a priority we place on the relationship and how much effort we put into maintaining it.
 In fact, "maintenance" is too humdrum a term.
 Ideally, we need to invest energy, creativity and empathy to make it work better.
 We can cook a special breakfast for our partner, take the time to listen to their worries, or suggest a weekend getaway.
 The better we get to know them, the more we know how to please them.
 What do we lose by following a win-win strategy?